 On the other hand, pH levels below 7.2 ppm tend to burn eyes: Much lower pH levels of 6.8 and below may also cause damage to metal parts, especially on pool heaters made with copper parts in them.

 If your pool water is full of copper components higher than 0.02 ppm for any reason; maintaining pH at the levels of 7.3 to 7.4 is recommended to take care of the copper contents in the pool water.

-Chlorine test is another important test that needs to be carried at least once or twice a day.
+Chlorine is one of the most important pool chemicals you need for your pool.
+Chlorine test is very important and needs to be done at least once or twice a day.
 There are two types of chlorine: Free chlorine and Combined chlorine.
 Total chlorine is Free plus Combined chlorine.

 Free Chlorine (FC)

 If you need to keep a good balance of your pool water and chlorine, free chlorine is the most important chemical to be tested daily and maintained within the required range.